 By R.J.
-Cohn The Press March 1, 2006.
+COHN Staff writer - March 1, 2006

-PONDERAY - They might look like the real thing, but Liberty Dollars now circulating in the greater Sandpoint area are neither legal tender nor can they be accepted at banks or deposited in savings and checking accounts.
+PONDERAY -- They may look like the real thing, but Liberty Dollars now circulating in the greater Sandpoint area are neither legal tender, nor can they be accepted at banks or deposited in savings and checking accounts.

-That means you could be stuck holding a bundle of worthless currency the way the Co-op Country Store did when it recently accepted eight silver Liberty Dollar coins for \$160 worth of merchandise.
+That means you can stuck holding a bundle of worthless currency the way the Co-op Country Store did when it recently accepted eight silver Liberty Dollar coins for \$160 worth of merchandise.

-The Ponderay Police Department is not quite calling Liberty Dollars a scam, but it wants area merchants and employees to keep a sharp eye out for silver coins stamped "Liberty" on the face and 'Twenty Dollars" on the back.
+The Ponderay Police Department is not quite calling Liberty Dollars a scam, but it wants area merchants and employees to keep a sharp eye out for silver coins stamped "Liberty" on the face and "\$20" on the back.

 "No one is required by law to accept Liberty Dollars as payment," said Ponderay Police Chief Mike Hutter.
-"They're issued by an organization called NOKFED, which is an acronym for National Organization ("of the Repeal of the Federal Reserve Act and Internal Revenue Code.
+"They're issued by an organization called NORFED, which is an acronym for National Organization for the Repeal of the Federal Reserve Act and Internal Revenue Code.